MPalhidai/mybooks/README.md

 - paginate lists
 - make sure get book mounts when going to bookView page and edit form
 - on api whitelist cors domains
+- if on bookview, delete should redirect to root

 ## Available Scripts